 This is the story of a small guy from Ohio who just wanted to dunk.

 Unfortunately at 5’5″, his height was a major roadblock.

 Nevertheless, Brandon Todd proved that there’s no boundary to what you can do when you TRULY want something.

-Standing at a mere height of only 5 feet 5 inches tall, Brandon Todd always had dreams of slamming a basketball through the rim.
+Standing at a mere height of only 5 feet 5 inches tall, Brandon Todd always had dreams of slamming down a basketball through the rim.

-After numerous failed attempts at dunking a basketball, Brandon questioned whether he would ever be able to complete his mission.
+After numerous failed attempts at dunking, Brandon started questioning whether he would ever be able to complete his mission.

 As a testament to the benefits of an effective training regimen, Brandon can now consistently dunk a basketball on a regular basis.

-I decided to post this story for you guys because I wanted you to see that…
+I decided to post this story for you because I wanted you to see that…

 Thank you Brandon.

 P.S.
 If you too want be able to say the same and achieve your dream of dunking, regardless of your height, I’ve put together a list of the best programs you could use for jumping higher and dunking.